Local Information Privacy and Its Application to Privacy-Preserving Data Aggregation: Mechanism Design and Utility-Privacy Tradeoff

 where $(a)$ follows the independent user assumption.
-By decomposition theorem, this problem becomes identical to that of the Opt-LIP model.
 Note that, when users have uncertain priors, as long as the curator possesses each accurate $\theta_X^i$, he is able to design each local unbiased estimator accordingly, which makes the global utility of $E[(S_{sum}-\hat{S}_{sum})^2]$ decomposable.

-\begin{rmk} The optimal perturbation parameters for the application of (weighed) summation follow the solutions of the Opt-LIP model in Theorem~\ref{thm3}, while each local estimator changes from $\hat{X}^m_i$ to $\hat{X}^s_i=c_i\hat{X}^m_i+b_i$.
-Similar results can be concluded in the uncertain prior models of Opt-BP-LIP and Opt-LDP with corresponding optimal solutions. \end{rmk}